stavrako/ece-data-bases/README.md

   From modules the one that needs installation is PyMySQL.
 You can follow instructions from here https://pypi.org/project/PyMySQL/#installation.

 - App gives you the capability to open an article included in the database as a pdf.
-It presupposes to create a folder with name "articles" in your C directory **(C:\)**.
-Every time you add a new article, it will be saved there.
-Src folder, includes an **articles.zar** file that you can unzip it in C directory -instead of create a new one-.
+It presupposes to create a folder with name **"articles"** in your C directory **(C:\)**.
+Every time you add a new article, it will be saved there.Now, src folder, includes an **articles.zar** file that you can unzip it in C directory -instead of create a new one-.
 There are some articles saved that have beed downloaded from web and are passed also in Data Base.
 Otherwise, open selected άρθρο button doesn't work.

-- In order to run the app, you have after unziping al the files, open the **app.exe** file.
-If something goes wrong, you have to run **app.py**.
+- In order to run the app unz the files.
+After that, open the **src/app.exe**.
+If something goes wrong, you have to run **src/app.py**.

 ## Authors